ballerina-platform/ballerina-distribution/examples/ldap-add-remove-entry/ldap_add_remove_entry.md

-# LDAP Client - Add/Remove entries
+# LDAP client - Add/Remove entries

 The `ldap:Client` connects to a directory server and performs various operations on directories.
 Currently, it supports the generic LDAP operations; `add`, `modify`, `modifyDN`, `compare`, `search`, `searchWithType`, `delete`, and `close`.